reeseschultz/reese.codes/README.md

 to modify it for your purposes, along with configuration and metadata.
 And remember to replace the content!

+## Configuring
+- `src/_data.yml` file for customizing general data across the site.
+- `src/blog` folder for the blog content.

 ## Contributing

 Feel free to open issues or pull requests.